 In November, the Hong Kong Securities and Futures Commission announced a highly anticipated licensing regime for virtual currency exchanges.
 It joined Malaysia, France and many other countries, where regulators already clarified specific compliance requirements for digital asset firms, often as part of a licensing regime.
 With additional crypto-specific guidelines, laws and regulations expected to be introduced early this year in the United States, Singapore and many other locations — analysts and pundits agree — 2020 will be a year of meaningful regulatory clarity for the crypto space.

 This is a welcome development.
 For years now, the crypto industry has been asking regulators for additional clarity.
-More clarity, however, comes with increased responsibility — and compliance risk.
+More clarity, however, comes with increased responsibility—and increased compliance risk.
 As they introduce better defined rules, regulators expect industry actors to demonstrate effective compliance efforts that satisfy them.
 In Hong Kong’s case, for example, the new guidelines require, for the first time, “adopting a reputable external market surveillance system.”
 FATF’s decision to apply the customer data Travel Rule to digital assets, which 37 members countries must implement by June 2020, is another example.

 Setting up a compliance stack is a daunting task.
 Particularly for digital asset service providers, a new asset class that traditional compliance systems were not designed for.
 For the past 2 years our team at Solidus Labs has been working with regulators, partners and clients to develop a state-of-the-art suite of compliance solutions uniquely tailored for 21st century finance, including the challenges posed by digital assets.
 In this post, we make, in seven simple points, the case for tailored crypto-native compliance, and explain why it is necessary for digital asset exchanges as they rise up to the regulatory challenge.